Using Medium to promote your books and brand is an ideal platform for authors.

 If you like, it is a social network, a little like Twitter, in its ease of connecting with Medium users.

 But it is a better choice for publishing stories, long-form articles, and creative writing.

 Medium is easy to use

-I have been using Medium for some months now, and my general impression is that it is beneficial in promoting my author brand, as well as for cross-promoting my blogs.
+I have used Medium to promote for a long time now.
+My general impression is that it is beneficial in promoting my author brand.
+It is a terrific platform for cross-promoting my blogs and articles.

-While it takes very little time to set up your Medium account, take a quick tour and read the FAQs, and then get your first article up, there are a few things I have learned about Medium, which might help you get a head start on getting the best results from your writing on Medium.
+But there are a few things I have learned about Medium.
+These tips might help you get a head start on achieving the best results from your writing on Medium.